Tinkerforge/doc/en/source/Hardware/Bricks/ESP32_Ethernet_Brick.rst

    :target: ../../_images/Bricks/brick_esp32_ethernet_label_800.jpg

-If you want to use the LAN connection with a static IP or if you want to use the Brick with a existing WIFI you first have to access the webinterface of the Brick.
+If you want to use the LAN connection with a static IP or if you want to use the Brick with a existing WIFI you first have to access the web interface of the Brick.
-The webinterface can be accessed by the WIFI access point of the Brick.
+The web interface can be accessed by the WIFI access point of the Brick.

-The individual credentials of your Brick are noted on the WIFI login credential sticker of the bottom of the Brick.
+The individual credentials of your Brick are noted on the WIFI credential sticker on the backside of the Brick.
 The QR code can be scanned with a smartphone to setup the WIFI connection automatically.
 It is also possible to enter SSID and passphrase manually on your smartphone or laptop.

-When the WIFI connection to the access point of the Brick is established, the webinterface can be accessed by ``http://10.0.0.1``.
-On a smartphone the mobile data connection might be deactivated to access it.
+When the WIFI connection to the access point of the Brick is established, the web interface can be accessed by ``http://10.0.0.1``.
+On a smartphone the mobile data connection might has to be deactivated to access it.

 On Samsung phones the preinstalled browser "Samsung Internet" seems to have problems with websockets.
-The webinterface might not work as expected.
-Please try another Browser, e.g. Firefox or Chrome.
+The web interface might not work as expected.
+Please try another browser, e.g. Firefox or Chrome.

 LAN Configuration
 ^^^^^^^^^^^^^^^^^

-At the webinterface below **Network > LAN-Connection** the LAN connection can be de-/activated and the IP address configuration can be configured as "automatic (DHCP)" or "static".
+At the web interface below **Network > LAN-Connection** the LAN connection can be de-/activated and the IP address configuration can be configured as "automatic (DHCP)" or "static".
 In factory condition automatic IP is set.